‘Bold And The Beautiful’ Spoilers Wednesday, September 5: Katie Rallies Support, Ridge’s Announcement [Video]

 “It’s my family we’re talking about.
 I’m going to fight for it.”

 Bill’s whole world was shaken when he realized that Katie meant business and that she was going to file for sole custody of Will.
 He had previously admitted that he had neglected his son but never thought she would try to take his youngest boy away from him.
 It seems as if Bill is determined to fight for his family, and that nothing will stop him.
-Tune in to Bold and the Beautiful on CBS, and check Inquisitr often for the latest spoilers, recaps and casting news.
+Tune in to Bold and the Beautiful on CBS, and check Inquisitr often for the latest spoilers, recaps, and casting news.